-- The beginning of actual watercolor paintings, what watercolor tattoos are inspired from, is an ancient practice that includes the use of natural pigments found on the earth.
+- The beginning of actual watercolor paintings, what Watercolor tattoos are inspired from, is an ancient practice that includes the use of natural pigments found in the earth.

-- The lack of black line has caused some concern for the aging of watercolor tattoos, so many tattooists are using fine black lines to solve this problem.
-Others say that it’s not a problem at all.
+- The lack of black outline has caused some concern for the aging of Watercolor tattoos, so many tattooists are using fine black lines to solve this problem.
+Others maintain that it’s not a problem at all.

 The Origins of Watercolor Tattoos

-To be sure, the actual type of painting Watercolor tattoos stem from is practically primitive.
-In ancient times all pigments for painting were made from organic materials including earth substances like plants, minerals, animals, and the like.
-For instance, Bone Black comes from calcianated bones, Indian Yellow used to come from the urine of Indian cows fed only on mango leaves, Emerald Green is copper aceto-arsenite, which releases toxic arsenical fumes and has fortunately been replaced with synthetic compounds, and Carmine Red, although no longer used in watercolors, is made of crushed Cochineal insect shells.
-It is still often used in cosmetics and foods to this day.
-All of these pigments, and others, were each processed differently, depending on their chemical and physical make up, and were mixed with a binder, a type of glue substance that completed the paint mixture.
-The binder helped make the pigment paintable, but also bound it to the surface being painted.
+The actual type of painting Watercolor tattoos stem from is practically primitive.
+In ancient times all pigments for painting were made from organic materials including earth substances like plants, minerals, animals, charred bones and the like.
 The first examples of watercolor painting may actually be traced to paleolithic cave paintings, however the first refined use of the medium is often thought to be the Egyptian papyrus scrolls.
-Later used for the Illuminated Manuscripts in the Middle Ages, watercolor painting did not see consistent and wide spread use until the Renaissance.
+Later used for the Illuminated Manuscripts in the Middle Ages, watercolor painting did not see consistent and widespread use until the Renaissance.

-It is no surprise that due to the natural compounds of watercolor pigments, that it would lend itself well to natural illustrations.
-During the Renaissance many artists used these paints to create botanical pieces, popular not only for their beauty, but for their scientific uses as well.
-In the late 18th century and early 19th century, watercolors were often used by adventurers to capture the landscape and peoples of their journeys.
+It is no surprise that due to the natural compounds of watercolor pigments it would lend itself well to natural illustrations.
 The paints were relatively easy to use, very versatile, and traveled well.
-Although this may all seem completely disconnected to the contemporary Watercolor Tattooing style, the techniques and stylistic approaches are very similar to many of the artists working in that particular era.
+Although this may all seem completely disconnected to the contemporary Watercolor tattooing style, the techniques and stylistic approaches are very similar to many of the artists working in that particular era.
 Artists such as Thomas Gainsborough, JMW Turner, John James Audubon, Thomas Eakins, John Singer Sargent, and Eugène Delacroix are only a few painters who used watercolor and propelled it to the reputation of a serious arts material.
-Many of the skills these fine artists used are actually employed by watercolor tattooists as well, as the medium and techniques rather easily translates to skin.
+Many of the skills these fine artists used are actually employed by Watercolor tattooists as well, as the medium and techniques rather easily translates to application on skin.